MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Create and impress customers by understanding their preferences</h3>
-                                                    <p>Find out how to use Delve Boards to know how customers feel, get feedback directly through Yammer posts, visualize trends with Power BI, and use Sway to create and share reports and presentations.</p>
+                                                    <p>Use Delve Boards to know how customers feel, get feedback directly through Yammer posts, visualize trends with Power BI, and use Sway to create and share reports and presentations.</p>
                                                 </div>
                                             </div>
                                         </div>